You are more than welcome to visit The Knapp & Papermill nature reserve with your dog but please remember to keep it on a lead at all times.

 Wild service trees grow in profusion here along with both small and large-leaved lime amongst the predominant oaks and hazels.
 Dormice are being encouraged through the provision of special nest boxes, as are many species of birds and bats.
 The reserve is important for bats and 11 of the UK’s 15 regular breeding species are found here.

 A trail leaflet to help guide visitors around the reserve is available from the small information centre near the entrance.
 A family trail guide and information booklet are available to buy from our online shop or the information centre.
+You're more than welcome to bring a picnic but please eat it in our designated picnic area between the entrance and information centre; you won't need to carry your food so far and will help protect delicate flowers and wildlife from being trampled and sat on.
+Thank you.

 This is one of 13 flagship reserves.We believe that a landscape-scale approach to wildlife conservation is essential.
 Wildlife needs space to adapt and move to cope with the consequences of climate change.
 Practically, this means that to deliver our biodiversity vision, we need to develop a coherent network of large areas linked by corridors that can provide benefits for people as well as for biodiversity.